atom-minimap/minimap/README.md

 #### Decorations Types

 Another non-trivial change is the list of available decoration's type.
-At the time, the available types on the minimap are:
+At the time, the available types on the Minimap are:

 - `line`: Same as the editor one, it colors the line background with a color extracted from the decoration scope.
 - `highlight-under`: Correspond to an editor `highlight` decoration that is rendered before rendering the line content.
 - `highlight-over`, `highlight`: Correspond to an editor `highlight` decoration that is rendered after having rendered the line content.
-- `highlight-outline`: Correspond to an editor `highlight` decoration that is rendered only as an outline in the minimap.
+- `highlight-outline`: Correspond to an editor `highlight` decoration that is rendered only as an outline in the Minimap.

 ### Tweaking The Minimap